Bonus content: Cloud bill optimization checklist

 To help in forecasting, CSPs offer various tools:

 - AWS Budgets – The tool allows setting custom budgets to track your cost and usage for various use cases.
 It includes alerts when the actual or forecasted cost exceeds your budget threshold and when your actual RI and Savings Plan utilization or coverage drops below the threshold you set for it.

 - AWS Cost Explorer – The AWS Cost Explorer helps to visualize, understand, and manage costs and usage over time.
 You can create custom reports, analyze your data at a high level, and detect cost drivers or anomalies.

 - AWS Cost & Usage Report – This report includes a comprehensive set of cost and usage data with additional metadata about AWS pricing, services, reserved instances, and savings plans at different levels of granularity.
-It itemizes usage at the account or organization level, and you can organize the costs further organized using Cost Allocation tags and Cost Categories.
+It itemizes usage at the account or organization level, and you can organize the costs further using Cost Allocation tags and Cost Categories.

 - Cloud cost management – This dashboard helps to track and manage costs across both Azure and AWS cloud services.
 It includes options for cost analysis and optimization.
 You can expand it with Microsoft Power BI connectors and Azure Cost Management and Billing APIs.